About Kulu

 Yes.
 You can request account deletion from our [Support & Feedback](/support) page.

-We collect your name, email address, and profile picture from your Google account for authentication.
+We only collect your email address from your Google account for authentication and to deliver app functionality.

-Currently, an account is required to use kulu.food.
+Currently, an account is required to use Kulu.

 Data quality & trust

-All contributors must have verified accounts, conflicts are highlighted, and contribution history is tracked.
+All contributors must have verified accounts.
+Contribution history is tracked.

 What if someone is deliberately posting wrong information?

-Please report it using the reporting tools.
+Please report it by emailing us at [support@kulu.com](mailto:support@kulu.com).
 Super Admins can investigate and remove bad-faith accounts.

 Not currently.
 We track whether community members have observed certification, but we do not independently verify.